Charlotte Sophia Burne: The Folklore Society

 Burne's approach to the systematic collection of folklore gave emphasis to classification of material, and the means by which it was obtained.
 She wrote two essays on collection, and contributed to an ongoing discourse on fieldwork, proposing that the way she interviewed produced material uncorrupted by cautious retelling or embellishment.
 She also promoted the importance of documenting the historical and regional context of the tales, and accounting for the substitution and changes in the characters and incidents of these; their influence by economic, local, and personal factors is indicated in her earliest works and developed in her later articles and essays.

+Death and legacy

+Burne died in 1923.
+An obituary was published in the FLS journal by Edwin Sidney Hartland.

+Burne was the subject of an episode of The Folklore Podcast with guest contributor Nicola Stout.